chuyinking/wss-rkhs/README.md

 # wss-rkhs
-Source code for the paper "A Unified Variational Framework for Deep Weakly Supervised Image Segmentation"
+Source code for the paper "A Unified Variational Framework for Deep Weakly Supervised Image Segmentation" (accepted by Journal of Mathematical Imaging and Vision, to be published)

 ## Preparing
 Download the ResNet-101 weight file (.pth) and put it into the folder
 > model/pretrained

 Create the folder
-> checkpoint
+> checkpoints

 ## Data Preparation
 To be added...

 ## Training
-We offer the training code for our method and also the comparison methods in the same framework.
+We offer the training codes for our method and also the comparison methods in the same framework.
 The codes are

 > train_rkhs.py (ours)
 >